-Lourie is the president of the Ivey Foundation, chair of the Transition Accelerator, a senior fellow at the Institute for Sustainable Finance, visiting lecturer at the University of Oxford’s Social Finance Programme, and contributing writer to the National Observer.
+Lourie is the president of the Ivey Foundation, chair of the Transition Accelerator, a senior fellow at the Institute for Sustainable Finance, guest lecturer at the University of Oxford’s Social Finance Program, and a contributing writer to the National Observer.

 An in-demand speaker, Lourie speaks regularly at business, government, academic, sustainability, and philanthropic gatherings around the world.
 He’s presented at events as diverse as the Canadian Energy Roundtable, Institute for Corporate Directors, Public Policy Forum, C.D.
 Howe Institute, City of Calgary, Canadian Fuels Association, Canadian Energy Research Institute, Koli Forum in Finland on Northern Bioeconomies, Women’s Health Forum in Pittsburgh, the Paris Cosmetics Summit on Sustainable Cosmetics, the Commission for Environmental Cooperation in Mexico City, the Australian Environmental Grantmakers Association, and the Sydney Writers’ Festival.